Why Choose Aspire?

 Online Clipart Access

-Improved access to the online clipart that comes free with Aspire.
-This clipart can be downloaded directly from the running software.
-The software comes with previews of the clipart you're entitled to.
+We give you access to the online clipart that comes free with your purchase.
+This clipart can be downloaded directly from your V&CO account in the running software.
+The software comes with previews of the clipart you're entitled to in the clipart tab so that you can see all of the options available to you and download the items of interest,

-In order to get the latest entitlements , click the refresh button.
-To download the clipart to use, simply drag and drop your desired model onto your part.
+In order to get the latest entitlements, click the refresh button.
+To import the clipart from the clipart tab into your job, simply drag and drop your desired model onto your part.

 The videos are designed to take you step by step through different types of projects to explain the key methods you will use in the software and to demonstrate these on real-world examples.
 You can just watch and absorb the contents or follow along pausing where necessary to complete a task.
 In addition to learning how to use the program the videos include tips and tricks for better use of the software.
 The result of each project (along with the Clip Art) provides a library of parts which can be machined to create sample files to improve your CNC skills or help you to demonstrate your capabilities to potential customers.

-The new version of Aspire had installers for both 32-bit and 64-bit computers.
+The new versions have installers for both 32-bit and 64-bit computers.
 The installer will detect and install the appropriate version for your machine.

-You can browse the Gadgets available for Aspire at http://gadgets.vectric.com.
+You can browse the gadgets available here: http://gadgets.vectric.com.

 The video tutorials will get you up and running quickly and the trial version is supplied with a number of standard demonstration files which you can scale and cut on your own machine using your own tooling to verify the quality of the toolpaths from the software and compatibility with your machine.
 In addition to the standard demonstration files we supply, you can load any of your own data files and preview them using the standard toolpath simulation capabilities of the program.